snscaimito/snscaimito.github.com/airtravel/index.markdown

 * [Peter writes extensively about flying IFR throughout Europe in a Socata TB-20](http://www.peter2000.co.uk/aviation/index.html)

 ## Flying is not as easy as driving
-During the 1990s I learnt to fly a glider aircraft, like the [ASK-21](http://en.wikipedia.org/wiki/Schleicher_ASK_21), and single engine piston aircraft, like [Cessna 172](http://en.wikipedia.org/wiki/Cessna_172) or [Piper PA-28](http://en.wikipedia.org/wiki/Piper_PA-28).
+During the late 1980s I learnt to fly a glider aircraft, like the [ASK-21](http://en.wikipedia.org/wiki/Schleicher_ASK_21), and single engine piston aircraft, like [Cessna 172](http://en.wikipedia.org/wiki/Cessna_172) or [Piper PA-28](http://en.wikipedia.org/wiki/Piper_PA-28).
 I have accumulated about 280 hours of being the pilot in command on these types of aircraft until 1997.
 In that time I have landed and taken off at small and large airports in Germany, Belgium, Austria, Hungary and Florida, USA under VFR (visual flight rules) during daytime.

 Learning to fly and operate an aircraft safely is not for everyone but it isn't any more difficult than to drive a powerful car.
 In both cases some understanding of what it entails is required.
 Staying calm and being able to perform controlled action is another important factor to avoid an accident.